Project Exhale

 OUR AIM

-Working alongside people living in slums as well as industrial designers, engineers, anthropologists, global health specialists, and health economics and health technology experts, Project Exhale aims to develop and provide access to improved cookstoves (ICS) in Indian urban slums, which, historically, have been under-addressed in the field of IAP, as most interventions and research focused on rural areas.
+Working alongside people living in slums as well as with industrial designers, engineers, anthropologists, global health specialists, and health economics and health technology experts, Project Exhale aims to develop and provide access to improved cookstoves (ICS) in Indian urban slums, which, historically, have been under-addressed in the field of IAP, as most interventions and research focused on rural areas.

 By employing a participatory, context-oriented approach grounded in the realities of these urban, marginalized communities, we aim to address issues of user needs, acceptability and sustainability of the project.